git-pull/website/consulting/why-python.rst

    These are my opinions from using Node.js extensively.
 I still use and enjoy Node.

+While this is ultimately based on tastes, I feel many Node users confront a sunk-cost fallacy, want to conform to Node's way of doing things believing it'll pay off in the end, and in some cases even misunderstand when non-blocking/async actually helps, rather than hinders.

 Node.js is cumbersome from scripts that don't absolutely need to be non-blocking.